MikeTannenbaum/digital-garden-jekyll-template/_notes/Finding topics to write about is most effective when a body of notes already exists and all we have to do is look at where there is density of notes.md

 When you sit down to write you could, for clusters of notes and build upon your past thoughts in ways that help you [[refine your ideas over time]].

+> Getting something that is already written into another written piece is incomparably easier than assembling everything in your mind and then trying to retrieve it from there." —Sönke Ahrens

 Regularly revisit [[How to take smart notes]].
 That’s your starting point for exploring, improving, and writing your ideas.

 Tending to a [[digital garden]] can help you [[always have something to write about]].
 Additionally, [[Every time you tend to an idea you create an opportunity to share original work with others]].